 Lowndes County Schools to be virtual indefinitely

-Although it is uncertain when students may return to in-person instruction, Burroughs wants to assure parents that schools will continue to do their best in aiding students throughout this trying time.
+Burroughs wants to assure parents that schools will continue aiding students throughout this trying time.

-“Parents will still be able to bring their children to schools in small groups for additional help,” he said.
-“Students in kindergarten through third grade can receive extended learning for literacy and our high school students can apply for credit recovery if they fail any of their classes this semester.”
+“Parents can still bring their children to schools in small groups for additional help,” he said.
+“Students in kindergarten through third grade can receive additional literacy instruction.
+Additionally, our high school students can apply for credit recovery if they fail any class this semester.”

 Burroughs also said high school students will still have an opportunity to participate in standardized testing.
 “Pre-Act testing is still available for our 10th graders,” he said.
 “Soon the 11th graders will still get to take their ACT’s and some of our seniors will have an opportunity to take the Work Keys.”